-Being a foreigner in Korea (specifically a half-white American who doesn’t speak much Korean) has its pros and cons.
-Here are some observations I’ve accumulated over the past six months:
+Being a foreigner in Korea, specifically a half-white, half-Korean American who can only speak a little of the language, has its pros and cons.
+Here are some observations from the past 6 months:

 - Getting stared at.
 When I walk down the street, I can’t tell if people are looking at me because they think I look cool in my sunglasses or because they notice my non-Korean-looking face.
 I suspect it’s usually the latter.